SamuelTallet/SketchUp-Material-Browser-Plugin/docs/README.md

 ### Materials list is too long.
 What can I do?

-In Material Browser, click on eye icon then check "Display only model materials".
+In Material Browser, click on eye icon then check "Display only In Model materials".

 Thanks
 ------